gravitational/teleport/rfd/0065-distributed-tracing.md

 In order to properly correlate various **Spans** to the appropriate **Trace** the **SpanContext** must be propagated.
 While this is especially true for spans that cross different service boundaries, it is also necessary for relating spans within a service as well.
-OpenTelemetry achieves this by embedding the **SpanContext** into the `context.Context`.
+OpenTelemetry achieves this by embedding the **SpanContext** into Go's `context.Context`.
 At service boundaries a number of standard propagation mechanisms (W3C Trace Context, W3C Baggage, B3, Jaeger) can be used to forward the **SpanContext**.
 For more details on OpenTelemetry Propagators see https://opentelemetry.io/docs/reference/specification/context/api-propagators/.